Graduate Certificate in Gestalt Therapy

 Higher Education Accreditation

-Gestalt Therapy Brisbane has been reaccredited to deliver the Graduate Certificate in Gestalt Therapy and the Master of Gestalt Therapy by TEQSA (Tertiary Education Quality Standards Agency) for an additional period of seven years as at March 2014.
+Gestalt Therapy Brisbane is accredited to deliver the Graduate Certificate in Gestalt Therapy and the Master of Gestalt Therapy by TEQSA (Tertiary Education Quality Standards Agency).

 Higher Education accreditation was granted to GTB in 2008 by the Office of Higher Education, Queensland Education Department for a period of five years.
 This accreditation continued the accreditation for a master program received by the Gestalt Association of Queensland Inc (GAQI) in 2004 .
 In January 2012 this accreditation was transferred to the national body, TEQSA (Tertiary Education Quality and Standards Agency).